 CNN’s analysis of Malcolm X and Dr. King reveals that the two were evolving when they were assassinated in 1965 and 1968, respectively.
 Though Dr. King was indeed devoted to non-violence, he pushed for more radical measures to be taken to assure Black people could have a better experience in America, such as economic justice.
 While, as explained, Malcolm X embarked on a 1964 trip to Mecca—where he changed his name to el-Hajj Malik el-Shabazz— that showed him a different side of white people than what he had experienced, and had been taught by the Nation of Islam.
 Both men were expanding, and shifting away from the larger-than-life stereotypes they’d been subjected to.

 Malcolm X was his own man with his own journey, as was Dr. King.
-He revolutionized how Black people understand themselves, and was unafraid to transform, publicly.
+He revolutionized how Black people understand themselves, and was unafraid to publicly transform.
 The way he is remembered has become bound to the work of Dr. King, simply because of human nature and misinformation.
-But Malcolm X grew and pushed the boundaries of his narrative, and we must honor that.
+But Malcolm X grew and pushed the limits of his narrative, and we must honor that.